+Sam lives in a small house in the woods with his partner, dog, and too many chickens.
 Sam is a lifelong fan of the New England Patriots and an avid fly fisherman.
 During the summer, he spends much of his free time hiking and exploring remote streams.
 During the winter, he talks about learning to ski.

 - University of Maine School of Law (J.D., summa cum laude)